 The French arms firm Hotchkiss et Cie (Hotchkiss and Co.) was established by American gunsmith Benjamin Hotchkiss in about 1867, and moved into manufacturing automobiles around 1903.
-During most of the 1950s and 60s, Hotchkiss built Jeeps under licence from the Kaiser Corporation, including -- like most overseas manufacturers -- a version of the CJ-3B.
+During most of the 1950s and 60s, Hotchkiss built Jeeps under license from the Kaiser Corporation, including -- like most overseas manufacturers -- a version of the CJ-3B.

-A unique part of the Hotchkiss deal, due to the popularity of the many surplus Willys MB's remaining in France after WW2, was licencing of the right to produce genuine MB spare parts, and later a complete (slightly modified) version of the MB for the French army -- the Hotchkiss M201.
+A unique part of the Hotchkiss deal, due to the popularity of the many surplus Willys MB's remaining in France after WW2, was licensing of the right to produce genuine MB spare parts, and later a complete (slightly modified) version of the MB for the French army -- the Hotchkiss M201.

 Only a few things on the early M201 built in 1955 (including tire size 6.50x16, electrical system conforming to the 24-volt NATO specifications) were different from the original MB.
 The twin batteries of the 24-volt system are visible in this photo of an M201 engine.